-Alicia Sable, Amy Wilson and More Set for 95 WordsPerMinute's THE BEST OF EVERYTHING at HERE
+Alicia Sable, Amy Wilson and More Set for 95 WordsPerMinute's THE BEST OF EVERYTHING at HERE, Now thru 10/21

 Set in the pre-women's liberation era, THE BEST OF EVERYTHING tells the story of five young and impressionable secretaries.
 New to the big city, they dodge the garter-snappers at Fabian Publishing while seeking thrilling careers, gay adventures, and a nice boy to take them out to dinner.

-The cast will feature Jordan Geiger, Sas Goldberg (Stunning at LCT3), Molly Lloyd, Tom O'Keefe (Theatre Bedlam's Saint Joan), Alicia Sable (Gypsy with Patti LuPone), Hayley Treider (Double Falsehood at CSC), Amy Wilson, and Sarah Wilson with sets by Lucille Lortel Award winner Lauren Helpern (4000 Miles), lighting by Graham Kindred, costumes by Daniel Urlie, sound by Drama Desk Award nominee Jill BC Du Boff (Other Desert Cities, Wit, Good People), General Manager Leah Michalos, Associate Producer Holly Rosen Fink and Production Stage Manager Katharine Whitney.
+The Cast will feature Jordan Geiger, Sas Goldberg (Stunning at LCT3), Molly Lloyd, Tom O'Keefe (Theatre Bedlam's Saint Joan), Alicia Sable (Gypsy with Patti LuPone), Hayley Treider (Double Falsehood at CSC), Amy Wilson, and Sarah Wilson with sets by Lucille Lortel Award winner Lauren Helpern (4000 Miles), lighting by Graham Kindred, costumes by Daniel Urlie, sound by Drama Desk Award nominee Jill BC Du Boff (Other Desert Cities, Wit, Good People), General Manager Leah Michalos, Associate Producer Holly Rosen Fink and Production Stage Manager Jessa Nicole Pollack.

 This theatrical adaptation of THE BEST OF EVERYTHING is produced with the permission of The Rona Jaffe Foundation.
 "Back then, people didn't talk about not being a virgin.
 They didn't talk about going out with married men.
 They didn't talk about abortion.
 They didn't talk about sexual harassment, which had no name in those days," explained Jaffe in an interview about her novel.
 "I thought if I could help one young woman sitting in her tiny apartment thinking she was all alone and a bad girl, then the book would be worthwhile."